 - What is the period adjustment cap?

-These mortgages are offered for a short term, typically 5-7 years but payments are based on what you would pay for a 30 year loan.
+These mortgages are offered for a short-term, typically five to seven years, but payments are based on what you would pay for a 30 year loan.
 The payments are low with a large payment due at the end of the term.
 At the end of the term, some balloon mortgages offer the option to extend the mortgage for the remainder of the 30-year term.
 The new monthly payments would be based on the rates at that time.

 Fixed Rate Mortgage: